After having helped a handful of people with the project, I’ve decided to write this blog post about my webserv project I did 4 months ago at Codam.

 Okay, but what does this achieve?

-Well, to be able to appreciate it we have to look a bit deeper into what we’re actually sending with curl.
+Well, to be able to appreciate it, we have to look at what we’re actually sending with curl.

 If we tell curl to be verbose with the -v flag, we get a lot of useful information, so we run curl -v localhost:8080: